augcog/OpenARK/documentation/windows-buid-inst.md

 3. You will need to add the “SuiteSparse_DIR” environment variable and set it to “<build dir from step 2>\install”

 4. You will also need to add the lapack install location to your Path.
-Open the Path environment variable and add a new row and set it to “<build dir from step 2>\install\lib64\lapack_blas_windows”
+Open the Path environment variable and add a new row and set it to `<build dir from step 2>\install\lib64\lapack_blas_windows`

 Install Ceres Solver: